-I am driven by purposeful systems change and developing the leadership capacity of the people who help make this happen.
-I draw on relational psychology, social innovation, and design thinking, as well as more than 25 years experience.
-My international background includes working in information technology, sustainability and economic development.
-Roles have varied from strategic consulting to business development and programme delivery; from analyst to VP and board member; and with organisations ranging from social ventures, to public institutions and global multinationals.
+Over the course of my career the roles have varied from strategic consulting to business development and programme delivery; from analyst to VP and board member; and with organisations ranging from social ventures, to public institutions and global multinationals.

 These diverse experiences give me a distinctive and empathic insight that clients find valuable.
-I know what it’s really like on a day to day basis.
-I am able to work across boundaries – whether they are functional, organisational, or cultural; to seek out and translate diverse viewpoints; and to explore questions from commercial, societal and psychological perspectives.
+I know what leadership can be like on a day to day basis.
+I am able to work across boundaries – whether they are functional, organisational, or cultural; to seek out and translate diverse viewpoints; and to explore questions from commercial, societal and relational perspectives.
 And most importantly, to work with the counter intuitive, the complex and the messy that is the fabric of real organisational life.